Disability and Specific Educational Needs Policy - Researchers / Students

-The European University Institute is committed to providing equitable academic conditions for all researchers.
-Therefore, the EUI is committed to maximizing accessibility to services, resources and activities for researchers to ensure that no researcher is treated less favorably on the grounds of disability, and whenever needed, to provide reasonable adjustment.
+The European University Institute is committed to providing equitable academic conditions for all researchers and students.
+Therefore, the EUI is committed to maximizing accessibility to services, resources and activities for researchers and students to ensure that no one is treated less favorably on the grounds of disability, and whenever needed, to provide reasonable adjustment.

-Researchers with disabilities / specific educational needs are invited to register their needs with Academic Service / Office of the Dean of Graduate Studies. ([email protected])
+Researchers and students with disabilities / specific educational needs are invited to register their needs with Dr.Fatma Sayed, Academic Service, Office of the Dean of Graduate Studies (email: [email protected]).

 Reasonable adjustment, disability and specific needs services will include:

-Researchers with disabilities and specific needs will be given priority in EUI researchers’ housing allocation.
-A number of EUI researchers’ housing units are allocated for the accommodation of persons with disabilities.
-Researchers with disabilities and specific needs, not requiring this specific EUI accommodation, will be given special assistance in finding appropriate housing.
+Researchers and students with disabilities and specific needs will be given priority in EUI researchers’ housing allocation.
+A number of EUI researchers and students’ housing units are allocated for the accommodation of persons with disabilities.
+Researchers and students with disabilities and specific needs, not requiring this specific EUI accommodation, will be given special assistance in finding appropriate housing.

 2. Access to academic facilities and services:

-The EUI is committed to maximize access and reasonably adjust its academic environment for researchers with disability and specific educational needs.
+The EUI is committed to maximize access and reasonably adjust its academic environment for researchers and students with disability and specific educational needs.
 Reasonable adjustments include:

 • General accessibility of EUI campuses, facilities, and services.
 EUI campuses accessibility maps will be published on line and made available to the whole EUI community as well as useful links to external disability services in Florence and Tuscany.
 Such information and accessibility maps will indicate the various services and features available at EUI: for example where lifts are available, which buildings are accessible to wheelchairs and/or for which events, conferences, workshops can sign language services be provided upon request, how seminar rooms, office/door signs will be prepared in braille on request.